sensu/sensu-docs/content/sensu-go/6.6/operations/control-access/oidc-auth.md

     - In the second field, enter `.*`
 13. Click **Save**.
 14. (Optional) Select the *Assignments* tab to assign people and groups to your app.

+##### Okta Developer Console

+**TO DO**: Need to confirm that these steps are accurate and will work properly to create a new Okta web app.
+I think these instructions should replace the Okta Classic UI instructions above -- seems like Okta default is now the Dev Console with no direct user control over which UI to use.

+1. In the Okta Admin Console, navigate to *Applications*: click `Applications` > `Applications`.
+2. Click **Create App Integration**.
+3. In the *Create a new app integration* modal window:
+    - Select the sign-in method `OIDC - OpenID Connect`.
+    - Select the application type `Web Application`.
+4. Click **Next**.
+5. In the *New Web App Integration* wizard:
+    - In the *App integration name* field, enter the app name.
+You can also upload a logo if desired.
+    - Under *Grant type*, click to select `Refresh Token` in the *Client acting on behalf of a user* list.
+    - In the *Sign-in redirect URIs* field, enter `<api_url>/api/enterprise/authentication/v2/oidc/callback`.
+    Replace `<api_url>` with your API URL, including the API [port][5] 8080.
+    - Under *Assignments*, click to select `Skip group assignment for now`.
+6. Click **Save**.
+7. Select the *Sign On* tab, scroll to the *OpenID Connect ID Token* section, and click **Edit**.
+8. In the *Groups claim filter* section:
+    - In the first field, enter `groups`
+    - In the dropdown menu, select `Matches regex`
+    - In the second field, enter `.*`
+9. Click **Save**.
+10. (Optional) Select the *Assignments* tab to assign people and groups to your app.

 #### OIDC provider configuration